Stackclash/5e-vault/5. Mechanics/Objects/Eldritch Cannon Flamethrower.md

 ## Actions

 ***Flamethrower.*** The cannon exhales fire in an adjacent 15-foot cone that you designate.
-Each creature in that area must make a Dexterity saving throw against your spell save DC, taking `dice: 2d8|avg|noform` (`2d8`) fire damage on a failed save or half as much damage on a successful one.
+Each creature in that area must make a Dexterity saving throw against your spell save DC, taking 2d8 fire damage on a failed save or half as much damage on a successful one.
 The fire ignites any flammable objects in the area that aren't being worn or carried.
 ```
 ^statblock